Entry requirements

 English language requirements for international applicants

-If you are an international applicant, you must meet the NMC English language standards.
-You must provide a valid test result from one of the following:
+International applicants must meet the NMC English language requirements.
+If English is not your first language, you must provide a valid test result from one of the following:

 IELTS (Academic version):